 To measure sag, start by standing next to your bike and compressing the suspension down, then slide a zip tie down onto your fork and shock.
 Next, get on your bike in your normal riding position and let your weight settle into the bike.
 Finally, step off the bike while someone else measures the distance between the o-ring and zip tie.
 That distance is your sag measurement.
 The general rule of thumb is to set your sag at around 25% of your total travel.
 This means if your bike has 100mm of suspension travel, you should aim for a sag of 25mm.

-You may also like: How to Load Your Mountain Bike Safely and Securely in a Truck
+You may also like: How to Change Your Mountain Bike Brake Levers Like a Pro

 how to adjust the preload according to your weight